WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_bev.md

 ---
 # BEV Perception Algorithm

-## Function Introduction
+## Introduction

-The BEV Perception Algorithm is a multi-task model trained on the [nuscenes](https://www.nuscenes.org/nuscenes) dataset using the Horizon [OpenExplorer](https://developer.horizon.cc/api/v1/fileData/horizon_j5_open_explorer_cn_doc/hat/source/examples/bev.html) algorithm.
+The BEV(Birds Eye View) Perception Algorithm is a multi-task model trained on the [nuscenes](https://www.nuscenes.org/nuscenes) dataset.

 The algorithm takes 6 sets of image data as input, which are: frontal view, left front, right front, rear view, left rear, and right rear images.
 The model outputs 10 categories of objects and their corresponding 3D detection boxes, including obstacles, various types of vehicles, traffic signs, etc., as well as semantic segmentation of lane lines, sidewalks, and road edges.